ShartazFeeham/Study_Notes/Backend fundamentals/README.md

 ### Long polling
-The ultimate solution to short polling's too many message problem: the main difference in long polling is, if the response is not ready the server don't return any response, goodbye to the "no" responses.
-Client only sends a new request after a response is received or a timeout occurs.
+The ultimate solution to short polling's too many message problem: the main difference in long polling is, if the response is not ready the server don't return any response, goodbye to frequent "no" responses.
+Client only sends a new request after a "yes" response is received or a timeout occurs.
 As a result the client don't keep sending status requests.
 Once the response is ready it is returned.
 Good sides: its literally solves all issues.
 Bad sides: not very alive & practically realtime but not theoretically, waiting timeouts & queues - saves time tradeoffs.
 Kafka use long polling.

 Two big questions: As the server holds the request so doesn't it cost extra space for that?
 And what about timeout?
 Is it only from client side or from server side too?
 Well there is no magic and the answers are negative as supposed to be!
 The server has timeouts after which it response